The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): The AtLAST design study

 \subsection{Design approach}

-As described in Sect.~\ref{sec:optics} and further detailed in Gallardo et al. 2024 (in prep), the AtLAST optical design goal was to maximize the field of view while minimizing the mass (for a fixed 50~m diameter primary mirror).
-This in turn drives many of the structural choices for the antenna.
+As is described in Sect.~\ref{sec:optics} and further detailed in \cite{Gallardo2024}, the AtLAST optical design goal was to maximize the FoV while minimizing the mass (for a fixed 50~m diameter primary mirror).
+This in turn drives many of the structural choices for the antenna concept.

-The overall design approach was iterative, as many of the design choices cannot be treated as independent.
-Feedback from one step often led to reconsidering the previous step, until convergence was reached.
-Our structural design approach began from the optical layout and, building from experience with previous design, followed the principles of homologous support \citep[described in][]{BaarsKaercher2018} for the primary mirror support structure to converge on a preliminary concept for the overall antenna structure.
-From there, we produce a model for the telescope (Sect.~\ref{sec:CAD}), which is then iterated through finite element modeling (Sect.~\ref{sec:fem}) until converging on a working structural design for the telescope.
-Further tests and modeling are then used to assess the telescope design properties and, if necessary, adjust the structural design.
+Our overall design approach was iterative, since many of the design choices could not be treated independently.
+Our structural design approach began with the optical layout and, building upon industrial experience with previous telescope designs, followed the principles of homologous support \citep[described in][]{BaarsKaercher2018} to find a working solution for the primary mirror support structure.
+Ultimately this converged on a concept for the overall antenna structure.
+From there, we produced a model for the telescope (Sect.~\ref{sec:CAD}), which was then iterated through finite element modeling (Sect.~\ref{sec:fem}) until {it converged} on a working structural design for the telescope.
+Further tests and modeling were then used to assess the telescope design properties and, if necessary, further adjust and refine the structural design.